Mesothelioma and Navy Veterans

 U.S. Navy Ships That Used Asbestos

-Almost every U.S. Navy ship used asbestos due to government mandates before the health risks were widely known.
+Prior to the early 1980s, every U.S. Navy ship used asbestos due to government mandates before the health risks were widely known.

-Types of naval ships that used asbestos included:
+Types of Navy ships with asbestos included:

-Use our mesothelioma Navy ships database to learn if a particular vessel you served on had asbestos aboard.
+Use our mesothelioma Navy ships database to learn if a vessel you served on had asbestos aboard.

 “The large group most threatened is the 4.5 million people who worked in World War II shipyards, where asbestos dust was so pervasive that one often could not see across a room.”